aspeakman/node-geojson-proxy/README.md

 > geoCollectionAccept = [ 'application/geo+json',  'vnd/geo+json' ]

-Alternatively if you set 'geoCollectionAccept' to null in `config/local_default`, the 'Accept' header will be ignored and all JSON output will be transformed to GeoJSON.
+Alternatively if you set 'geoCollectionAccept' to null in `config/local_default`, the 'Accept' header will be ignored and ALL JSON output will be transformed to GeoJSON.

 # Operation